vidya47/iotdevices/README.md

 Smart Home Devices Control

-A Web App to create a REST API using Nodejs, Express and MongoDB.
+REST API interface which shows Smart Home devices, its information and status using Nodejs, Express and MongoDB.